OUR RESIDENT TEACHER

 Gen Kelsang Sangye originally came to Tara Centre, Buxton in 1991 and ordained as a Buddhist monk the following year.
 He is a close disciple of Geshe Kelsang Gyatso.
 He has over 20 years teaching experience including the USA, London and Europe.
 His encouraging and uplifting teachings show us how to integrate Buddha's teaching to make our lives happy and meaningful.

-Sangye is our Residential Teacher where he teaches Foundation Programme and General Programme classes in Glossop on Tuesday evenings, Whaley Bridge on Wednesday evenings and in Buxton on Sunday evenings, Wednesday mornings and Wednesday evenings.
+Sangye is our Residential Teacher where he teaches Foundation Programme and General Programme classes in Glossop on Tuesday evenings, Whaley Bridge on Wednesday evenings and in Buxton on Sunday evenings and Wednesday mornings.

 PRESTBURY BRANCH TEACHER

 Jan is the Education Programme Co-ordinator at Samudra Centre and has studied Buddha’s teachings through Geshe Kelsang Gyatso, extensively.
 He is well known for the sincerity of his practice and his devotion to dharma teachings.
 His knowledge and kind compassionate nature are appreciated by all those associated with Samudra Buddhist Centre.

 Jan is currently studying on the NKT Special Teacher Training Programme and is the Branch Teacher for classes in Prestbury.